dengchunyu/TIP/README.md

 Contains two code files of first step of TIP web-server, checking whether the format of upload file is standard or not.

 **[2.ImmuneActivityScore]**
-Contains twelve core source code files and four underlying data files using for the calculation of immune activity levels .
+Contains twelve core source code files and four underlying data files used for the calculation of immune activity levels.

 **[3.ImmuneInfiltration]**
-Contains five core source code files and two signature matrix files using for the calculation of immune infiltration.
+Contains five core source code files and two signature matrix files used for the calculation of immune infiltration.

 **[Test]**
-R scripts for quick run of total process
+R scripts for quick run of total process.

 **[example_data]**
 contains expression data from RNA-seq TPM for example.